Whiplash: what is it and how is it caused?

 Making a claim for whiplash injuries

-If you have sustained a whiplash injury following an accident that was not your fault, you are legally entitled to be compensated.
-A personal injury claim will not usually be made for very mild whiplash injuries – in fact, many insurers have been willing (until recently) to pay a small amount of compensation as part of the insurance claim without requiring evidence in support.
+If you have sustained a whiplash injury following an accident that was not your fault, you may be entitled to be compensated, although a personal injury claim will not usually be made for very mild whiplash injuries.

 If your injuries are such that a formal legal claim is necessary, it is important to gather as much evidence and information as possible in support of your claim, including:

-- Obtain full details of the other driver, the vehicle, and their insurers.
-It is also useful to request contact details from any independent witnesses at the scene.
+- full details of the other driver, the vehicle, and their insurers.
+It is also useful to request contact details from any independent witnesses at the scene;

-- Contact the third party insurers and inform them of the accident and the fact that you have been injured.
+- contact the third party insurers and inform them of the accident and the fact you have been injured.

-Most importantly, take expert advice from an experienced personal injury solicitor.
-They will be able to advise you on the merits of your claim; how much it may cost; and how long it might take.
-If you proceed, you will most likely need to have expert medical evidence to help your claim.
+An experienced personal injury solicitor will be able to advise you on the merits of your claim; how much it may cost; and how long it might take.
+If you proceed, you will most likely need expert medical evidence to help your claim.

 How much will I get?